SimulationEverywhere-Models/Geography-Based-SEIRDS/GIS_Viewer/readme.md

 - note the entry in the visualization file["layers"]["file"] should match the name of the geojson uploaded

 This directory contains:
-visualization.json - created for SIRDS model, only compadible with this model ottawa - A directory to hold results of simulations using Ottawa Disemmination areas:
+- example : a lightweight simulation to test viewing
+- ontario : holds the visualization.json, geojson, and simulation results for Ontario PHU simulations
+- ottawa : holds the visualization.json, geojson, and simulation results for Ontario DA simulations
-    contains ottawaDA.geojson and the results of simulations that have been processed by the message log parser which are ready to be uploaded to the viewer (messages.log, structure.json) settings - contains visualization settings, these are for the user to see and modify the visualization color scheme, however to change the visualization, the changes must be made manually to visualization.json
+- settings - contains the visualization colors used.
+These files are to assist in modifying the visualization color scheme.
+These changes must be made manually to visualization.json